Geerodge/georgemc.co.uk/src/newsletters/why-customers-buy.md

 - Why - Their problem

-Connect the dots between each of this and create simple messaging and content to attract them.
+Connect the dots between each of these.
+Create simple messaging and content to attract.

 Ask yourself these questions to help you understand why your customers buy and how you could help.